One-World-By-Night/wp-eternal-theme/README.md

 * Night Mode: Dark theme with a color palette optimized for low-light conditions.
 * Day Mode: Light theme with a color palette optimized for high visibility in bright conditions.
 * User-controlled toggle between modes, with optional automatic switching based on local time.
+* [1.1] Night and Day Modes will be managed by the WP Dark Mode Premier plugin.
+This will place all color sets within the scope of this plugin allowing changes to be managed for each mode easily.
+This is fully compatible with Elementor and the WP Astra theme. https://wppool.dev/docs-category/wp-dark-mode-docs/

 <h5>3.1.3 Classic World of Darkness Symbology</h5>